smikkelsendk/gziphm/README.md

 The underlying zlib implementation allows for using Huffman only, however it is not accessible from gzip /pigz commandline.
 I have therefore made a new versions of the two tools using Huffman only strategy, allowing much faster compression of especially DNA sequences without much loss in compression ratio.

 Benchmarks:
-Performed on i9-9900K (8 cores, 16 threads), 64 gb DDR4 3200MHz
+Performed on i9-9900K (8 cores, 16 threads), 64 gb DDR4 3200MHz.
 All data stored on ramdisk (tmpfs)  during benchmark

 TL;DR: *gziphm* is much faster with similar or in some cases even better compression ratio than *gzip --fast* for nucleotide sequences.
 For protein sequences *gziphm* is twice as fast as *gzip --fast* but also compresses worse.
-Zstd however performs on pair with regular gzip while being faster than gziphm, making it the obvious choice if compatibility is not a concern.
+Zstd however performs on par with regular gzip while being faster than gziphm, making it the obvious choice if compatibility is not a concern.

 **Compression of first 5 gb of nt.fa (BLAST Nucleotide database)**